Get Schooled

 Benefits of informational interviews

-When conducting this conversation, you can gather useful information about career paths or an industry as a whole that you might not have been able to learn online.
+When conducting this conversation, you can gather useful information about careers or industries.
 Being able to speak with someone who is already established at a company or in a career of interest to you will help you determine if it will be a good fit for you.
 Not sure where to start?
-Check out our career exploration library, The Way, for some inspiration!
+Check out our career exploration video series, The Way, for some inspiration!

 Expand your professional network

-Informational interviewing provides you with an opportunity to deepen existing relationships within your professional network, as well as meet new people to add to it.
+Informational interviewing provides you with an opportunity to deepen existing relationships within your professional network and meet new people to add to it.

 Practice for job interviews